iamWebLuk/Chat_App/README.md

 ### Description

-This application is a simple example for a chat program using express, socket.io, auth0 and rabbitmq
+This application is a simple example for a chat program using express, socket.io, auth0 and rabbitmq.

 The user can log in via a form provided by auth0.
 The user can send messages.